-What if you find that the results are not as originally anticipated in the IT project plan?
+What if you find that the results are not as originally anticipated in the original project plan?
 This is also a great time to uncover this truth.
 It’s better to hear this up front while something can be done about it rather than 6 – 12 months down the road when it’s too late.
 Maybe the department that is using the results of the project did not see all of the automation that was promised to save time.
 This is a great time to dig into the details and see if there is anything that can be done to make things better.

-There’s nothing like making it to the last item on the IT project plan and reflecting on a job well done.
+There’s nothing like making it to the last item on the plan and reflecting on a job well done.
 There’s a feeling of pride and accomplishment that is reserved for only the most tenacious of project managers that sees projects all the way to completion.

 Take your project completion to the next level by implementing the three steps above.
 Are they critical to the success of your project?
 No. Will they help you with every project you undertake from this point forward?
 Absolutely!
 You’ll find that by taking the extra time to do the steps above that your future projects will become that much smoother because of a motivated project team, informed stakeholders, and appreciative clients!

 Looking for a tool that will make your next project even easier?
 Try ProjectManager.com FREE for 30 days and take advantage of our wealth of online support.
 You can watch our videos for timesaving project management tips, read our blog for project management thought leadership, and view our webinars for great project management training.
 Plus, our FAQs, ability to submit support tickets, or talk to a real person for assistance with our easy to use software are the reasons why over 30,000 people use our software each day!